Frequently Asked Questions

 This additional e-signature option does not allow a service provider to affix the plan administrator’s PIN to the electronic filing because, as described above, EFAST2 prohibits individuals from sharing his or her PIN with the person preparing and transmitting the Form 5500 or Form 5500-SF.
 If the plan administrator is electronically signing the filing, the person authorized to sign as the plan administrator must personally affix his or her own electronic signer credentials.

 Under the e-signature option, the name of the service provider who affixed his or her own signer credentials will not appear as the “plan administrator” in the signature area on the image of the Form 5500 or Form 5500-SF posted by the Labor Department on the Internet for public disclosure.
-Rather, the signature line on the posted Form 5500 and Form 5500-SF will read “Filed with authorized/valid electronic signature” if the service provider’s credentials were successfully affixed to the return/report.
-As described above, prior to the service provider electronically submitting the Form 5500 or 5500-SF by affixing their electronic signer credentials, the service provider must attach to the electronically filed Form 5500 or Form 5500-SF a PDF image of the first two pages of the Form 5500 or 5500-SF manually signed by the plan administrator.
+As described above, prior to the service provider electronically submitting the Form 5500 or 5500-SF by affixing their electronic signer credentials, the service provider must attach to the electronically filed Form 5500 or Form 5500-SF a PDF image of the Form 5500 or 5500-SF itself manually signed by the plan administrator.
 The name of the person who manually signed the Form 5500 or 5500-SF as the plan administrator also must be entered in the electronically filed Form 5500 or Form 5500-SF in the signature field entitled “Enter name of individual signing as plan administrator.”

 Q33b: What happens if I fail to sign my filing with a valid electronic signature?

 All submitted Form 5500 and 5500-SF filings must have a valid electronic signature.
 Form 5500/Form 5500-SF filings for both retirement and welfare benefit plans must be electronically signed by the plan administrator.
-Any Form 5500 that is not electronically signed by the plan administrator will be subject to rejection and civil penalties under Title I of ERISA.
+Any Form 5500 that is not electronically signed will be subject to rejection and civil penalties under Title I of ERISA.

-If the plan elects to use the e-signature option (see question 33a), the Form 5500/Form 5500-SF must be electronically signed by a service provider authorized to sign on behalf of the plan administrator and a PDF image of the first two pages of the manually signed Form 5500/Form 5500-SF must be attached.
+If the plan elects to use the e-signature option (see question 33a), the Form 5500/Form 5500-SF must be electronically signed by a service provider authorized to sign on behalf of the plan administrator and a PDF image of the manually signed Form 5500/Form 5500-SF (without schedules or attachments) must be attached.

 After submitting your filing, you must check the Filing Status.
 If the filing status is "Processing Stopped", it is possible your submission was not sent with a valid electronic signature as required.
 By looking closer at the Filing Status, you can see specific error messages applicable to the transmitted filing and determine whether it was sent with a valid electronic signature and what other errors need to be corrected.

 If your filing was not signed with a valid electronic signature as required, you must electronically sign and submit an acceptable amended filing.
 When attempting to amend your return, first ensure that the plan administrator, or service provider if using the e-signature option, has a valid EFAST2-issued User ID and PIN.
 If not, you or your service provider may need to obtain new or modified EFAST2 credentials (see EFAST2 Credentials FAQ).
 Follow the instructions to the Form 5500 Annual Return/Report to electronically amend your filing (see questions 39-41).
-If using the e-signature option, the PDF image of the first two pages of the manually signed Form 5500 must be attached to the amended filing.
+If using the e-signature option, the PDF image of the manually signed Form 5500 (without schedules or attachments) or Form 5500-SF must be attached to the amended filing.